tt67wq/blog/notes/database/mysql.md

 #### 用户和权限
 ```
 create user zhangsan identified by 'zhangsan';
-grant all privileges on zhangsanDb.* to zhangsan@'%' identified by 'zhangsan';
+grant all privileges on zhangsanDb.* to zhangsan@'%' identified by 'zhangsan' WITH GRANT OPTION;
 flush privileges;
 show grants for 'zhangsan';
 ```